 Most of the asteroids also contain vast amounts of carbon which shows that they closely follow the elemental composition of the Sun.
 Dawn mission observation indicates that water may have flowed across the surface of Vesta and may be asteroids also contain water or ice in their interiors.

 No doubt asteroids are different from comets.

-Comets usually have tails and are made up of ice and debris sublimating when comet gets close to the sun.
+Comets usually have tails and are made up of ice and debris sublimating when the comet gets close to the sun.
 And we have study above that asteroids does not have tails even they come closer to the sun.
-Let us tell you here that astronomers have spotted tails in some asteroids like asteroid P/2010 A2.
-This happen when asteroid hit with other asteroids and dust or gas is ejected from their surfaces which create an effect of tail.
+Let us tell you that astronomers have spotted tails in some asteroids like asteroid P/2010 A2.
+This happens when asteroid hit with other asteroids and dust or gas is ejected from their surfaces which create an effect of a tail.
 Therefore, such types of asteroids are known as "active asteroids" and they are rarely found.

 So, now you may have understood about asteroids and their formations.

 ISRO’s Space Programme: Timeline from the 1960s to 2019